 The History of Georgia Marijuana

-Georgia Gov. Nathan Deal signed HB 1 into law on the 16th of April 2015 which allows for a limited amount of medical marijuana use for qualifying patients in the state.
-Unfortunately, production and dispensing is currently not allowed.
-State Rep. Allen Peake who is largely responsible for HB 1, introduced a bill in 2016 that would have allowed for the growing and selling of medical marijuana in the state of Georgia however it was unsuccessful.
+Georgia Gov. Nathan Deal signed HB1, otherwise known as Haleigh’s Hope Act into law on April 16, 2015, which allows for a limited amount of medical marijuana use (low-THC cannabidiol) for qualifying patients in the state.
+Unfortunately, production and dispensing of the cannabidiol is currently not allowed.
+State Rep. Allen Peake, who is largely responsible for Haleigh’s Hope Act, introduced a bill in 2016 that would have allowed for the growing and selling of medical marijuana in the state of Georgia, however, it was unsuccessful.

-In 2017, SB 16 passed into law, expanding the use cases for acceptable medical marijuana usage in Georgia.
+In 2017, Senate Bill 16 passed into law, expanding the use cases for acceptable medical marijuana usage in Georgia.
 SB 16 does not address how patients should obtain medical marijuana or provide any state system to dispense it.

 In January 2018, a bipartisan sponsored bill entered the State Senate: Senate Bill 614, seeking to decriminalize marijuana for medical and recreational use within state lines.